Archive

 Steak and Fries

-At Le Relais de l’Entrecôte, it’s the only thing on the menu.
+Each plate arrived with steak doused in a lovely greenish gravy backed up by a side of fries.
 I wish I had the recipe to share but believe me when I tell you, it was good.
-The only thing left was the plate.
+When I finished, the only thing left was the plate.
+Yes, and the flatware.
+Neither Karen nor I even looked at dessert.

-So, if you ever make it to Paris, check them out.
+If you ever make it to Paris, be sure to check them out.
 You’ll not be disappointed.